MaralGS/Alporo_Engine/README.md

 - FullScreen, Resizable Windows, change Windows Width and Height, Light Windows Modificator.
 - Show all FPS and Miliseconds at screen.
 - Drag And Drop FBX.

+V0.2 Features:
+- Hierarchy, can create parents and childrens (and delete them).
+- Create GameObjects, translate, rotate and scale them.
+- The childs transform with the parents too.
+- Play, Stop and Pause option.
+- Resource managment (Only can see the assets and delate them too, you can create folders and delete them too).
+- Game viewport and scene viewport.
+- Camera Component as a gameObject added.